 The Crazy Horse Memorial Foundation regularly takes the lead in cultural, social and educational events.
 There is the Volksmarch, the occasion where the public is allowed into the actual monument grounds.
 Visitors and enthusiasts to this event have grown to 15,000 annually.
 Basically, the foundation generates its funds by its visitor fees with visitors numbering to more than a million yearly.

 Crazy Horse Monument Controversy

 The Crazy Horse South Dakota monument has also had its share of controversy.
-The sculpted likeness of Chief Crazy Horse is dedicated to the spirit of Crazy Horse and the all Native Americans since it is well known that Crazy Horse did not want being photographed during his lifetime and is reportedly buried in an undisclosed location.
+The sculpted likeness of Chief Crazy Horse is dedicated to the spirit of Crazy Horse and all Native Americans, since it is well known that Crazy Horse did not want to be photographed during his lifetime and he is reportedly buried in an undisclosed location.

 Included with Mt Rushmore & Yellowstone Tour

 Chief Crazy Horse monument in the Black Hills of South Dakota is included in the fully escorted, all inclusive Mount Rushmore tour by Caravan Tours.

 Visit Caravan’s Mount Rushmore tour reviews page to read what others have said this exceptionally priced all-inclusive US travel tour.
 For more tour information or to book a vacation with Caravan Tours at 1-800-CARAVAN (227-2826).